-OPT_FAST_DELETE - Normally an event created as the result of an alarm consists of entries in one or more database tables plus the various files associated with it.
-When deleting events in the browser it can take a long time to remove all of this if youxr are trying to do a lot of events at once.
+OPT\FAST\DELETE - Normally an event created as the result of an alarm consists of entries in one or more database tables plus the various files associated with it.
+When deleting events in the browser it can take a long time to remove all of this if your are trying to do a lot of events at once.
 NOTE: It is recommended that you keep this option OFF, unless you are running on an old or low-powered system.

-FILTER_RELOAD_DELAY - ZoneMinder allows you to save filters to the database which allow events that match certain criteria to be emailed, deleted or uploaded to a remote machine etc. The zmfilter daemon loads these and does the actual operation.
+FILTER\RELOAD\DELAY - ZoneMinder allows you to save filters to the database which allow events that match certain criteria to be emailed, deleted or uploaded to a remote machine etc. The zmfilter daemon loads these and does the actual operation.
 This option determines how often in seconds the filters are reloaded from the database to get the latest versions or new filters.
 If you don't change filters very often this value can be set to a large value.
-As of 1.34.0 filters should be automatically reloaded when saving a filter so this setting should have little effect.

-FILTER_EXECUTE_INTERVAL - ZoneMinder allows you to save filters to the database which allow events that match certain criteria to be emailed, deleted or uploaded to a remote machine etc. The zmfilter daemon loads these and does the actual operation.
+FILTER\EXECUTE\INTERVAL - ZoneMinder allows you to save filters to the database which allow events that match certain criteria to be emailed, deleted or uploaded to a remote machine etc. The zmfilter daemon loads these and does the actual operation.
 This option determines how often the filters are executed on the saved event in the database.
 If you want a rapid response to new events this should be a smaller value, however this may increase the overall load on the system and affect performance of other elements.

-MAX_RESTART_DELAY - The zmdc (zm daemon control) process controls when processeses are started or stopped and will attempt to restart any that fail.
+MAX\RESTART\DELAY - The zmdc (zm daemon control) process controls when processeses are started or stopped and will attempt to restart any that fail.
 If a daemon fails frequently then a delay is introduced between each restart attempt.
 If the daemon stills fails then this delay is increased to prevent extra load being placed on the system by continual restarts.
 This option controls what this maximum delay is.

-STATUS_UPDATE_INTERVAL - The zmstats daemon performs various db queries related to collecting system statistics that may take a long time in the background.
+STATUS\UPDATE\INTERVAL - The zmstats daemon performs various db queries related to collecting system statistics that may take a long time in the background.
 This option decides how often this update is scheduled.

-WATCH_CHECK_INTERVAL - The zmwatch daemon checks the image capture performance of the capture daemons to ensure that they have not locked up (rarely a sync error may occur which blocks indefinitely).
+WATCH\CHECK\INTERVAL - The zmwatch daemon checks the image capture performance of the capture daemons to ensure that they have not locked up (rarely a sync error may occur which blocks indefinitely).
 This option determines how often the daemons are checked.

-WATCH_MAX_DELAY - The zmwatch daemon checks the image capture performance of the capture daemons to ensure that they have not locked up (rarely a sync error may occur which blocks indefinitely).
+WATCH\MAX\DELAY - The zmwatch daemon checks the image capture performance of the capture daemons to ensure that they have not locked up (rarely a sync error may occur which blocks indefinitely).
 This option determines the maximum delay to allow since the last captured frame.
 The daemon will be restarted if it has not captured any images after this period though the actual restart may take slightly longer in conjunction with the check interval value above.
-Please note that some cameras can take up to 30 seconds to get a valid image, so this setting should be larger than that.

-RUN_AUDIT - The zmaudit daemon exists to check that the saved information in the database and on the filesystem match and are consistent with each other.
+RUN\AUDIT - The zmaudit daemon exists to check that the saved information in the database and on the filesystem match and are consistent with each other.
 If an error occurs or if you are using 'fast deletes' it may be that database records are deleted but files remain.
 In this case, and similar, zmaudit will remove redundant information to synchronise the two data stores.
 This option controls whether zmaudit is run in the background and performs these checks and fixes continuously.
-It is recommended you keep this OFF in most systems and run it manually if needed after a system crash.
+It is recommended you keep this OFF in most systems.